Overview

 - "Technical proficiency" in this context refers to the ability to work with computers and information systems to solve problems or accomplish tasks beyond word processing, order-entry, etc. Familiarity with at least one programming language is strongly preferred.

-If you have questions about your qualifications for this program, please contact JHInformatics@jhu.edu
+If you have questions about your qualifications for the MS in Health Sciences Informatics Research program, please contact: JHInformatics@jhu.edu.

 Program Requirements